Mushara Bush Camp is set on the eastern edge of Etosha National Park.

 Food & drink

-Food quality: Mushara Bush Camp serves a hot and cold breakfast buffet in the morning, light lunches, and a set menu for dinner.
+Food quality: Mushara Bush Camp serves a hot and cold breakfast buffet in the morning, light lunches, and a set menu for dinner, which is displayed on a board in the main area during the day.

 Dining style: Individual Tables